 Kala-Azar is the second biggest parasitic killer in the world and infects around 3 lakh people annually.
 Along with Chagas disease and sleeping sickness, kala-azar is one of the most lethal and neglected tropical diseases (NTDs).
 Only malaria is more dangerous.
 Kala Azar is known to be endemic in 47 countries with approximately 200 million at risk.
 The parasite spreads to humans by the bite of infected female sand flies.
 It is known to attack the immune system and can be fatal if not treated.
 Between 2-400,000 cases, 90% of cases are found in India, Bangladesh, Nepal, Sudan, and Brazil.

-Kala-Azar or Viscera Leishmaniasis is a slow progressing indigenous condition that is caused by a protozoan parasite.
-The disease-causing parasite belongs to the class or genus Leishmania.
+Kala-Azar or Visceral Leishmaniasis is a slow progressing indigenous condition that is caused by a protozoan parasite.
+The disease-causing parasite belongs to the genus Leishmania.
 The parasite infects the reticuloendothelial system and may be found in abundance in bone marrow, spleen, and liver.
-In India, the only parasite that causes this disease is Leishmania donovani.
+In India, generally, the parasite that causes this disease is Leishmania donovani.

-[Image will be Uploaded Soon]
+(Image will be Uploaded Soon)